-You should do a little homework and research before you plan your rock hunting trip to the Silver State.
+You should do some homework and research before planning your rock hunting trip to the Silver State.
 But you don’t need much to dig for gems in Colorado.

-You will find the adventure and the challenge of finding the gems hidden inside an ordinary rock far outweighs the amount of effort you need to put into planning your trip.
+The adventure and the challenge of finding the gems hidden inside an ordinary rock far outweighs the effort you need to put into planning your trip.
 You can dig for gems in Colorado and you can have fun doing it.

 If you want to know more about rockhounding in Colorado or you prefer paper books, I recommend buying the book Rockhounding Colorado: A Guide to the State’s Best Rockhounding Sites.
 I found this book very useful and clearly written.
 You can buy it here (Amazon link).